nucleare/web-customizations/overcome/EXPLANATION.md

 ## How I Got Here
-I attempted to install a web hosted application that ran into usses with playback of uploaded videos and discovered I needed to add plugs and players to the serve to gethem to work.
-For personal references, it was installing things such as FFmpeg, Mplayer, and MP4Box in order to use ClipBucket
+I attempted to install a web hosted application that ran into issues with playback of uploaded videos and discovered that I needed to add plugins and players to the server to get them to work.
+For reference: it was installing things such as FFmpeg, Mplayer, and MP4Box in order to use ClipBucket (a php-based application).

 **Issues came up while working on guides (just to refresh personal recollection if needed at a later time) such as: **
 - How To Prepare The Server For ClipBucket - https://www.hostwinds.com/guide/prepare-server-clipbucket/